Bunkr

 • Fallbacks to sane defaults

-Our agents leans on The Twelve-Factor principles and is designed to run best on Container Orchestration Systems such as Kubernetes, CloudFoundry, OpenShift, and similar projects.
+Our agents leans on principles and is designed to run best on Container Orchestration Systems such as Kubernetes, CloudFoundry, OpenShift, and similar projects.

 Horizontal Scaling